jaxyfury/Ambariops/data/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest a new idea or enhancement for this project
-title: "feat: A brief description of the feature"
+title: 'feat: A brief description of the feature'
-labels: "enhancement, needs-triage"
+labels: 'enhancement, needs-triage'
-assignees: ""
+assignees: ''
 ---

 ### Is your feature request related to a problem?